benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 There are 5 basic emotions:

-- Happiness (see above to generate)
+- Happiness (see below for how to generate)
 - Sadness
 - Anger
 - Fear